This website uses cookies

 Databases

-Currently, the official WordPress supports MySQL and MariaDB only.
+Currently, WordPress supports only MySQL and MariaDB.
 Considering this, we at Cloudways left the choice to WordPress users by adding both to the platform.
 Converting MySQL to MariaDB is just a click away.

 Server Software